Share On

 2021-2024 HPAI Outbreaks

-There are currently confirmed cases of HPAI in domesticated birds in the U.S. and abroad.
-The following checklist is meant to help folks ensure they are taking basic measures to protect their avian residents.
+There are currently confirmed cases of HPAI in domesticated birds and mammalian farmed animal species in the U.S. and abroad.
+The following checklist is meant to help folks ensure they are taking basic measures to protect their residents, with a focus on avian species.
 For a more in-depth look at Avian Influenza, please refer to our full-length resource here.

-The following information was written before detections in domesticated ruminants were made and pertains specifically to protecting bird residents from avian influenza, but it has been updated to reflect the current situation.
-For more information about HPAI in domesticated ruminants and an overview of states affected, check out our resource here.
-As experts learn and share more about HPAI in domesticated ruminants, we’ll be sure to offer additional guidance.
+The following information was written before detections in mammalian farmed animal species were made and pertains specifically to protecting bird residents from avian influenza, but it has been updated to reflect the current situation.
+For more information about HPAI in mammalian farmed animal species and an overview of the species and states affected, check out our resource here.
+As experts learn and share more about HPAI in these species, we’ll be sure to offer additional guidance.

 HPAI Record-Keeping Template